ijbeol/Wordle/README.md

 Wordle selects a random five letter (english) word from gave.txt.
 It's your mission to guess the word!
 After guessing, you'll be given a response: A white square indicates that the letter in this position is wrong.
 A yellow square indicates that the letter in this position is part of the word, however in the wrong position.
 A green square indicates that your letter is both in the word, and in the correct position.

 Good luck!

+I want to thank my mentor @mathiasbreistein, as well as my assistants @salihasajid and @redzarosli.
 <!--
 **ijbeol/ijbeol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.